-On Wednesday, this news outlet was first to report the Department of Justice ( (DOJ) found that conditions Broad River Road Complex (BRRC) in Columbia, South Carolina, violate the Fourteenth Amendment of the Constitution.
+On Wednesday, this news outlet was first to report the Department of Justice (DOJ) found that conditions at the Broad River Road Complex (BRRC) in Columbia South Carolina, violate the Fourteenth Amendment of the Constitution.

 Yesterday, the DOJ released an 18-page report detailing the level of the violence, abuse and harsh conditions at the Columbia facility housing an average of over 100 teens who are all under 17-years old.